Blog

 swarm trapbait hive

-Queen Supersedure: When Colonies Replace Their Queen
+Queen Supersedure (When Colonies Quietly Replace Their Queen)

 Bee biology

-Queen Supersedure: When Colonies Replace Their Queen
+Queen Supersedure (When Colonies Quietly Replace Their Queen)

 When the queen's pheromone output drops, workers build replacement cells mid-comb.
 Sometimes the old queen survives.
 Sometimes mother and daughter coexist.